bjornmagnusson/gitrefresher/README.md

 # Gitrefresher

-Updates all git repositories in all projects.
+Updates all git repositories in all subfolders.
-Assumes the folder structure follows the project/repository structure of Bitbucket.
+Assumes the subfolders from script location is where the git repositories is located.

 ## Instructions
 Place gitrefresher.sh in the root of the folder where your Bitbucket projects are stored.

 For example:
 ```
-├── PROJECT1
+├── FOLDER1
 │   ├── REPOSITORY1
 │   └── REPOSITORY2
-└── PROJECT2
+└── FOLDER2
     ├── REPOSITORY1
     └── REPOSITORY2
 gitrefresher.sh
 ```

-When running gitrefresher in the above structure it will update (git pull --rebase) on the current branch, master branch and develop branch for PROJECT1/REPOSITORY1, PROJECT1/REPOSITORY2, PROJECT2/REPOSITORY1, PROJECT2/REPOSITORY2
+When running gitrefresher in the above structure it will update (git pull --rebase) on the current branch, master branch and develop branch for FOLDER1/REPOSITORY1, FOLDER1/REPOSITORY2, FOLDER2/REPOSITORY1, FOLDER2/REPOSITORY2